RaylaKurosaki1503/Student_Information_System/README.md

 ## Getting Started

-### Prerequisites
+### DISCLAIMER
+While computing the students' final grades is something all professors do, there are some professors may have different methods for computing the student's final grade.
+In my case, s had a handful of professors who had a differemt method of calculating my final grade so I had to manually code the professors' method of computing my final grade for those classes.
+Thus, this project is tailored towards me and this program MAY NOT work for you.

 ### Installation
-While printing out the grades is a universal feature for this project, some professors may have different methods for computing the student's final grade.
-Thus, this project is tailored towards me and I will not be providing an installation guide.

-For experienced python programmers, you can simply clone the repository and run it in your preferred IDE.
-All files have documentation and most files have comments everywhere to explain how the algorithm works.
-With your python knowledge, you should be able to modify the code and personalize it to fit your needs.
+1. To start, you need to clone this repository to your desktop.
+2. After you have created a copy of this project to your desktop, create a new python3.10 project using these existing files.
+3. After creating the project, you will need to import some third-party modules/packages
+	1. numpy
+	2. openpyxl
+4. Finally, make sure that the source folder (src) is marked as Sources Root.

 <p align="right">(<a href="#top">back to top</a>)</p>